-- Increase connectivity by providing walking and biking pathways where roadways do not connect. - Ensure future connectivity to adjacent vacant parcels. - Work with STA to increase neighborhood accessibility to transit through bus stop siting and bus stop design
+- Increase connectivity by providing walking and biking pathways where roadways do not connect. - Ensure future connectivity to adjacent future development on vacant and/or underutilized parcels. - Work with STA to plan for access to bus stops and consider the location and design of bus stops and transit user needs in site design where appropriate.